ldskimjg/MLB_SteroidEra/README.md

 Data is from:
 https://www.kaggle.com/timschutzyang/dataset1

-The whole code and extracted data is accesible at: https://rstudio.cloud/project/645984
+The whole code and extracted data are accesible at: https://rstudio.cloud/project/645984